Insights from Those Who DO Remember

-On Remembrance day, hear from three wise men who’ve been here before.
+On Remembrance day, let's hear from three wise men who’ve been here before.

-I wrote this for Remembrance Day - 11/11/2024 - because that made it extra topical … then my programme crashed and I had to write it all again!
+I first wrote this article for Remembrance Day - 11/11/2024 - because that made it extra topical … then my computer crashed and I hastily had to write it all again!

-Before I lay out some thoughts from the “three wise men” who have been “here” before, what does “here” mean?
+Before I lay out some thoughts from my “three wise men” who have been “here” before,

 The Current Situation